Nintendo Switch: Successor

+The successor console, Nintendo Switch 2, was formally revealed on January 16, 2025, and released on June 5, 2025.
+A Nintendo Direct on April 2, 2025, revealed further details, including its release on June 5 later that year.
+Confirmed changes to the Switch 2 include a larger screen, a redesigned kickstand, and Joy-Con 2 controllers that connects through a plug-like slot rather than through a sliding rail as the original Joy-Con.
 The Switch 2 has backwards compatibility with most physical and digital Switch games, and will continue to use the Nintendo Switch Online service.
-Earlier reports suggested that some Switch games, such as Breath of the Wild, will be released in an "enhanced" version that will take advantage of the successor hardware.
-It also uses magnetic Joy-Con (with the right controller having a new button), and has a different dock design.
-During the reveal trailer, a new Mario Kart game (Note: Later titled Mario Kart World) was unveiled, featuring a different art style reminiscent of both Super Mario Bros.
-Wonder and The Super Mario Bros.
-Movie.
+"Switch 2 Editions" of some Switch games, such as Breath of the Wild, will be released in an "enhanced" version that will take advantage of the successor hardware.
+It also uses magnetic-attaching Joy-Con and has a different dock design.
 Furukawa said during the company's quarterly earnings report in February 2025 that Nintendo plans to continue to support the original Switch console after the Switch 2's release as long as there is demand.